tuxtor/the-j/src/jbake/content/blog/2020/2020-08-21-considerations-bumping-javaee.md

 The purpose of this article is to **consolidate all difficulties and solutions that I've encountered while updating Java EE projects from Java 8 to Java 11 (and beyond)**.
 It's a known fact that Java 11 has a lot of new characteristics that are revolutionizing how Java is used to create applications, despite being problematic under certain conditions.

-This article is focused on Java/Jakarta EE but it could be used as basis for other Java frameworks and libraries migrations.
+This article is focused on Java/Jakarta EE but it could be used as basis for other enterprise Java frameworks and libraries migrations.

 ## Is it possible to update Java EE/MicroProfile projects from Java 8 to Java 11?